divyasajjan1/Project-4-Team-1/README.md

 #### Divya

 ### Model 1: Logistic Regression
 I used logistic regression because the target variable had values of 0s and 1s.
 Initially, the model showed 95.78% accuracy.
 But when I checked the predictions against the actual values, I found that it often labeled positive cases as negative, which isn't right.
+In health, spotting problems early is key.
+Missing a diagnosis means people won't get the treatment they need, which can make things worse.
 This misclassification needs fixing to make the predictions more accurate.

+By looking at the co-efficients to identify the most important features
+- Features like 'HbA1c_level', 'blood_glucose_level', and 'age' have the largest absolute coefficients, indicating significant influence on the predicted probability of the target class.
+- Positive coefficients for features like 'hypertension', 'heart_disease', and certain smoking history categories suggest that their presence increases the probability of the target class.
+- Negative coefficients for features like 'smoking_history_No Info', 'gender_Other', and 'gender_Female' suggest that their presence decreases the probability of the target class.

 In the confusion matrix, the following values were found.
-[[    0 22875]
+[[22679   196]
- [    0  2125]]
+ [  858  1267]]

-This confusion matrix suggests that the model has correctly classified all negative instances (TN = 0) but incorrectly classified all positive instances as negative (FP = 22875).
-It's possible that there may be issues with the data imbalance.
-In this case, it appears that the model is not effectively distinguishing between the two classes, resulting in a high number of false positives and no true negatives.
+- This confusion matrix suggests that the model has correctly classified the majority of instances as either positive or negative.
+It has a high number of true positives and true negatives, indicating effective classification performance.
+- However, there are also notable numbers of false positives and false negatives.
+The presence of false positives (FP = 196) indicates instances incorrectly classified as positive, while false negatives (FN = 858) indicate instances incorrectly classified as negative.
+- The relatively small number of false positives compared to true positives suggests that the model's precision (the proportion of true positive predictions out of all positive predictions) is reasonably high.
+However, the presence of false negatives indicates that the model may have lower recall (the proportion of true positive predictions out of all actual positives).

 Classification report:
 Accuracy: 0.96